mtpullin/proreadme/utils/readme.md

   readme generator for new projects

   ## Installation
-  download the required files from the github repo, then nevagate to the download fileusing the command line, then run node index.js to begin question prompts.
+  download the required files from the github repo, then nevagate to the download file using the command line, then run node index.js to begin question prompts.

   ## Credits